What happens after high school? Know your child's options

 A Two-Year College Degree

-If your child is unsure about a potential career path, a two-year college may be a great option.
-It can help your child build valuable study skills if she decides to switch to a four-year college, or prepare her for certain professions, such as nursing, that require a two-year degree.
+If your child is unsure about a potential career path, a two-year college may be a wise option.
+It can help your child build valuable study skills if they decide to switch to a four-year college, or prepare them for certain professions that require a two-year degree, such as nursing.

 Vocational Training

-The U.S. is currently experiencing a shortage of skilled workers, which is pushing wages higher in trades like construction, carpentry, electrical, plumbing, vehicle repair, healthcare and many others.
+The U.S. often experiences shortages of skilled workers, which can push wages higher in trades like construction, carpentry, electrical, plumbing, vehicle repair, healthcare, and many others.

 Military Service